davewoloszyn/devdocs/docs/apis/subsystems/communication/index.md

 2. Tick the checkbox to enable the following feature: Enable communication providers (`enablecommunicationsubsystem`).

 :::

+## Hooks

+The Communication API takes advantage of the [Hooks API](../../plugintypes/communication/index.md) with actions performed in the following way:

+1. Actions in core have their own hook dispatched (e.g. enrol, change role, add to group).
+2. Hooks are then registered to a particular callback (`lib/db/hooks.php`).
+3. Callbacks are then listened for inside the Communication API's hook listener (`communication\hook_listener`) where all the logic is performed.

 ## Important features of the API